jgeumlek/MoltenGamepad/README.md

 You need write access to uinput to create the virtual gamepads.

 You need read access to the various event devices you wish to read.
 Most systems automatically tag event devices that look like joysticks/gamepads to be readable by the current user.
 Unorthodox devices like a wiimote will need special udev rules.

+If you enable rumble support, you need write access to the various event devices in order to send the rumble events.

 ###What is a MoltenGamepad driver?